-A colleague recently recommended the ????, Two Awesome Hours by Josh Davis.
-The title peaked my interest; I would kill to feel like I climbed a???? in two hours.
-My reality has been more like go, go, go ????, all ???? , all ???? and pray that by the time I’m crashing into bed, I’ve accomplished something of significance.
-It’s typically a feeling of ???????? and then ???? what the heck did I do today.
-I must’ve done something because I feel like I ????????♀️ a marathon.
+A colleague recently recommended the book , Two Awesome Hours by Josh Davis.
+The title peaked my interest; I would kill to feel like I climbed a mountain in two hours.
+My reality has been more like go, go, go , all day , all night and pray that by the time I’m crashing into bed, I’ve accomplished something of significance.
+It’s typically a feeling of tiredness and then confusion, what the heck did I do today.
+I must’ve done something because I feel like I a marathon.

 I started to read the book on a flight home from a work trip.
-I got a few chapters in and of course, the minute the ???? landed I was off and ????????♀️ again.
-Still finding myself without those “Two Awesome Hours” to finish the book, I was able to get good summaries through a ???? podcast, and a ???? book summary.
+I got a few chapters in and of course, the minute the plane landed I was off and running again.
+Still finding myself without those “Two Awesome Hours” to finish the book, I was able to get good summaries through a podcast, and a book summary.

 - The Less Doing Podcast: https://podcasts.apple.com/us/podcast/the-less-doing-podcast/id605938952?i=1000345906234

 Here’s a few tips I learned that have helped me take back control of my days and find my two (probably three) awesome hours:

 - Machines and computers can be efficient for 8 to 10 hours a day but humans cannot.

 - Mental Energy – What time of day are you most productive?
 Are you a morning person or an afternoon person?
 Use this time to work on the tasks that require focus or the difficult tasks you’ve been putting off.

 - Before and after your two, three, four awesome hours is a free for all.
 Handle and manage anything and everything that comes your way (Davis says “two” is an arbitrary number, you can determine how many hours you’re most effective in a day).